Yaskawa-Global/SmartPendantSDK/docs/en/howto-add-help-info.md

 Help information popup windows that display rich text can be added to YML using the `HelpButton` item.

-For example, to add help for a `CheckBox` you like the help icon to the right like this:
+For example, to add help for a `CheckBox` you might like the help icon to the right like this:

 ![HelpButton Example](assets/images/HelpButtonWithCheckboxExample.png "HelpButton")